 Goals and Objectives

-- Provide a source through which donors can make living and testamentary gifts to benefit their charitable objectives and sustain the works of parishes, schools, agencies, ministries and outreach programs of the diocese and other Catholic entities supported by its donors.
+(1) Serve as a source through which donors can make living and testamentary gifts to benefit their charitable objectives for the long-term benefit of sustaining the critical ministry of parishes, schools, agencies and outreach programs of the diocese and other local Catholic entities.

-- Serve as a depository for charitable funds, mainly in the form of permanent restricted endowments.
-Additionally, unrestricted gifts will be encouraged for use as needed by the Foundation.
+(2) Serve as a depository for charitable funds primarily in the form of permanent restricted endowments.

-The Foundation normally distributes funds annually to beneficiaries in July and August.
-The distribution policy calls for a percentage of the market value – based upon valuations at the end of both June and December annually over a three-year period – to be made available from each separate endowment fund each year.
-The board (guided by the expertise of its finance committee) determines the distribution percentage annually based upon investment performance and the on-going goal of providing growth and income in each endowment fund.
+The Foundation normally issues annual endowment distributions to beneficiaries in August.
+The distribution policy calls for a percentage of the market value – based upon valuations at the end of both June and December annually over a three-year period – to be made available to endowment beneficiaries.
+The board of trustees, guided by the expertise of the finance committee, determines the distribution percentage annually based upon investment performance and the ongoing goal of providing growth and income in each endowment fund.

 Unlike other charities, all contributions, unless otherwise designated, become part of endowment principal – meaning that they will never be spent, but will remain invested to yield annual distributions generated by market growth.
 We are able to accomplish our mission by withholding only a modest 1% annual administrative fee to each endowment at the rate of 25 basis points per quarter.